jacpaul/Journey_to_CKAD/README.md

 # Journey_to_CKAD
 These are some of examples which I practised as a part of the Kubernetes certification program.
-The latest CKAD includes Helm chart as well